Nataly Dawn

-Nataly Dawn is an American singer-songwriter and musician.
+Nataly Dawn Conte (born October 29, 1986) is an American singer-songwriter and musician.
 She is one half of the duo Pomplamoose with her husband Jack Conte and has released four studio albums and four EPs, in addition to numerous collaborations with other artists.

 Early life

 A daughter of missionaries, Dawn spent her childhood in Europe and attended schools in France and Belgium before she returned to the United States to study art and French literature at Stanford University.

 Music career

 Pomplamoose

 At Stanford, Dawn met Jack Conte and formed Pomplamoose, eventually performing, recording, and editing songs and videos in their Northern California home.
 Their first song "Hail Mary" was featured on the front page of YouTube.
 In 2009, the duo began releasing cover versions of pop songs like Beyoncé's "Single Ladies (Put a Ring on It)" and Michael Jackson's "Beat It".

 Solo work

 Her Earlier Stuff (2009–2011)

 In 2009, Dawn released her first studio album, Her Earlier Stuff, comprising twelve songs which were posted to her YouTube channel over the preceding two years.

 In 2010, in collaboration with Lauren O'Connell, Dawn formed the side project, My Terrible Friend.
 In May 2011, it was announced that she would be joining Barry Manilow on his album 15 Minutes, contributing vocals to the track "Letter from a Fan / So Heavy, So High".